Levan Tediashvili: Biography and awards

 Tediashvili was born to a Georgian father, invalid of World War II, and a Russian mother, who moved to Georgia with her other son Herman after her husband was killed in World War II.
 Herman also became wrestler and then worked as wrestling coach in Chișinău.

 Tediashvili was selected among the Soviet Union top ten athletes of the year in 1973 by the Federation of Sports Journalists of the USSR.
 In 1976, he was awarded the Order of Lenin.

 In 1987, he and Georgian Olympic cyclist Omar Pkhakadze played two heroes in the historical Georgian film Khareba da Gogia.
-The film director Georgiy Shengelaya chose them instead of professional actors for their athletism, charisma and energy required for these roles; their assistants in the film were also played by sportsmen, world champions in wrestling.
+The film director Georgiy Shengelaya chose them instead of professional actors for their athleticism, charisma and energy required for these roles; their assistants in the film were also played by sportsmen, world champions in wrestling.

 Tediashvili fought in the Abkhazian War, along with his son, who was killed in the conflict.
 From 1995 to 2003, he was a parliamentary deputy from a district of Kakheti.

 In 2021, Tediashvili played the starring role of a former wrestling champion in Levan Koguashvili's feature film Brighton 4th, for which he was awarded Best Actor at the 2021 Tribeca Film Festival, and Outstanding Individual Performance at FilmFestival Cottbus 2021.

+Tediashvili died on 17 February 2024, at the age of 75.